manzugerald/gradProjects/TemperaturePrediction/README.md

 - **Actual vs. Predicted** (`actual_vs_predicted.png`)

 ## License
-This project is open-source and available under the MIT License.
+This project is for academic and research purposes.
+Contact the authors for usage permissions.

----

-For questions or contributions, feel free to open an issue or submit a pull request!
+## Contact
+For questions or collaboration, reach out to:
+- Manzu Gerald, Ph.D.: manzugerald@gmail.com
+- Alier Ajak Achuek : alierajak19@gmail.com
+- Deng John Akhok : dengjohnakhok@gmail.com

-*Implemented and Developed by Deng, Alier (5th Year Students, School of Computer Science and Information Technology - The University of Juba) and Manzu Gerald Ph.D (Lecturer, University of Juba - School of Computer Science and information Technology)*
+*Implemented and Developed by Deng John Akhok, and Alier Ajak Achuek (5th Year Students, School of Computer Science and Information Technology - The University of Juba) and Manzu Gerald Ph.D (Lecturer, University of Juba - School of Computer Science and information Technology)*